ydyu/christmas/README.md

-Script that creates a christmas tree.
+Simple script that draws a christmas tree.

 Usage:
 ```